jamesjsong/jamesjsong.github.io/_posts/2023-12-13-Scenes-from-a-Brotherhood.markdown

 You couldn’t be vulnerable around Jon.
 You had to be tough.
 You had to wipe your tears and go to sleep.
 <center>&#42;</center>
 That summer in Europe was the first time we hung out together, just us two.
 In high school, he spent more time with his ex’s dog than with me.
-Before that, I played with Larry and neighborhood kids around our age, while Jon and Lance were off with the older kids.
+Before that, I played with Tim and neighborhood kids around our age, while Jon and Lance were off with the older kids.

 We linked up after our summer study abroad programs in Berlin and country-hopped and ended up in Amsterdam.
 He found one of Amsterdam’s “coffeeshops” and we went.
 It was like a cigar parlor—dark, smoky, consciously masculine—but with weed and without the attractive forty-something-year-old blond female servers calling you “honey.”
 We pushed our way through the dank crowd to the front where a guy with tattoo sleeves leaned on the bar with both hands.
 Jon yelled at my face.
 The music and the din of the crowd covered his voice. “*I can’t hear you!*” I yelled back. “*You wanna do edibles?*” I wanted to get out of there.
 He picked out a joint and a brownie wrapped in plastic.